Hakiiiim/The-antennas-location-problem/README.md

 <img src="Figures/statement.jpg">

-The first part of the report (SVR method) is in Frensh (send me a private message if you need any translation of it), the rest is in English.
+The first part of the report (Introduction to SVM and SVR method for the problem) is in Frensh (send me a private message if you need any translation of it), the rest is in English.
 The R scripts are also commented in English.

 # The antennas location problem project for the class "exploitation mathématique des simulateurs numériques"